urbit/roadmap.urbit.org/content/projects/zapgal-security.md

 manpower = "1"
 status = "Future"
 lead = "TBD"
+description = """
+Turning off the `!<` ("zapgal") rune in userspace will reduce the security attack surface of the kernel, reducing the kernel's vulnerability to attack by malicious applications.
+"""
 +++

 Turning off the `!<` ("zapgal") rune in userspace will reduce the security attack surface of the kernel, reducing the kernel's vulnerability to attack by malicious applications.